ewsterrenburg/tamandua/content/GISWATER/swwm-giswater-3-creating-junctions.md

 title: EPA SWMM / Giswater Tutorial 3: Creating Junctions
 slug: swmm-giswater-tutorial-3-creating-junctions
 tags: SWMM, Giswater, Water
-summary: This is the 3<sup>rd</sup> episode in my tutorial on the using EPA Storm Water Management Model (EPA SWMM) and Giswater for rainfall-runoff modeling for an urban drainage network system.
-This episodes describes how to create junctions in EPA SWMM, using QGIS and using SQL insert statements.
+summary: This is the 3<sup>rd</sup> episode in my tutorial on using EPA Storm Water Management Model (EPA SWMM) and Giswater for rainfall-runoff modeling for an urban drainage network system.
+This episode describes how to create junctions in EPA SWMM, using QGIS and using SQL insert statements.

-This is the 3<sup>rd</sup> episode in my tutorial on the using EPA Storm Water Management Model (EPA SWMM) and Giswater for rainfall-runoff modeling for an urban drainage network system.
-This episodes describes how to create junctions in EPA SWMM, using QGIS and using SQL insert statements.
+This is the 3<sup>rd</sup> episode in my tutorial on using EPA Storm Water Management Model (EPA SWMM) and Giswater for rainfall-runoff modeling for an urban drainage network system.
+This episode describes how to create junctions in EPA SWMM, using QGIS and using SQL insert statements.

 The wonderful EPA SWMM help provides us with the following information on junctions:
 >   Junctions are drainage system nodes where links join together.